 What are the benefits of fish farming?

-Fish is a vital source of protein!
+Fish is a vital source of protein.
 Furthermore, fish farming is easier to do than other kinds of farming as fish are not care intensive.
-In other words, besides the right temperature, fish only require food and proper water conditions.
+Besides the right temperature, fish only require food and proper water conditions.
 The process is also less land intensive.
-To clarify, fish ponds required to breed species like tilapia, are much smaller than the space necessary to acquire the same amount of protein from cattle.
+Fish ponds required to breed species like Tilapia are much smaller than the space necessary to acquire the same amount of protein from cattle.
 Farmed fish or aquaculture now exceeds both wild caught fish and beef as mankind’s protein source.

 How do I start a freshwater fish farm?

 Before you enter the aquaculture fish farming industry to start your own business, you need to consider all possible factors.
 A good place to start is to decide whether fish farming is the best business for you.
-In other words, become a fish farmer yourself.
 Aquaculture, like any other farming method requires commitment.

 What do I need to start a fish farm business?